rukaiya14/Selenium-test/README.md

 }
 ```

-**Steps to Run:**

-1. Ensure `chromedriver.exe` is in your system PATH or provide the full path in your code.
-2. Run this test via TestNG or your IDE.
-3. The console will display the test results.

----

 ## Test 2: Auto Calculation Using Online Scientific Calculator

-**File:** `CalculatorTest.java`
-**Description:** This test performs the subtraction operation `9 - 4` using the TCS iON Scientific Calculator, logs the result in TestNG reports, and asserts the result.
+This test performs the subtraction operation `9 - 4` using the TCS iON Scientific Calculator, logs the result in TestNG reports, and asserts the result.

 ```java
 package com.selenium;